BKWLD/decoy/README.md

 		),
 	),

-The groups array generates the list of groups on the Admin edit screen.
+The roles array generates the list of roles on the Admin edit screen.
 The keys of that array become Groups in Sentry.
-Within Decoy, these are called roles.

 The permissions array defines what a user can and can't do.
 This could have been run through Sentry but I chose my own approach for two reasons: